phalcon-orphanage/docs/en/reference/micro.rst

         }
     }

-The example driver directly instantiated, Collection also is provided in the ability to load the drivers only if the route is matched:
+In the above example the controller is directly instantiated, Collection also have the ability to lazy-load controllers, this option provide better performance loading controllers only if the related routes are matched:

 .. code-block:: php